danielfmonzon/ClubCal/Calendar/README.md

 Google Sheets API Setup:

+Enable the Google Drive and Google Sheets APIs by following this guide: <https://www.youtube.com/watch?v=cnPlKLEGR7E>

-Follow the steps here (<https://developers.google.com/sheets/api/quickstart/python>) to enable the Sheets API and download your credentials.json file into the ClubCal folder.
+If you are having issues, follow the steps here (<https://developers.google.com/sheets/api/quickstart/python>) to enable the Sheets API and download your credentials.json file into the ClubCal folder.

 Running ClubCal: